-This is for those that have never been to a drag racing event before from the perspective of a ﬁrst time attendee.
+This is for those who have never been to a drag racing event before from the perspective of a ﬁrst time attendee.
 So, who exactly is the ﬁrst time attendee?
 Well, it’s me.

-The event takes place over the span of ﬁve days during the Labor Day weekend, beginning the Thursday before and concluding on Labor Day.
-Due to previous engagements I was unable to attend on Saturday and Sunday.
+The event takes place over ﬁve days during the Labor Day weekend, beginning the Thursday before and concluding on Labor Day.
+Due to previous engagements, I was unable to attend on Saturday and Sunday.
 But what I found is that every day is an experience.

 With that said here’s my take on the Nationals as a ﬁrst-timer.

-There are multiple classes in drag racing — from your everyday stock cars, like a Chevy Cobalt, to what is called Top Fuel.
-Top fuel cars literally burn the same fuel used in rockets — and it shows.
+There are multiple classes in drag racing - from your everyday stock cars, like a Chevy Cobalt, to what is called Top Fuel.
+Top-fuel cars burn the same fuel used in rockets — and it shows.
 When they launch, ﬂames shoot out of the exhaust pipes.

 You can watch as they set up or repair their cars and motorcycles for the next run.
-Oh, and the smell of nitromethane when they start the cars in the bays was also interesting — it stings your eyes a little if your standing right behind the car.
+Oh, and the smell of nitromethane when they start the cars in the bays was also interesting — it stings your eyes a little if you are standing right behind the car.

 The drivers and mechanics were also very open and accessible when it came to taking pictures and signing autographs.
 I was able to talk to a few of the smaller teams and their owners.
 Interesting group to say the least.
 One team I talked with, their car had at one time set a couple of speed records.

 Now, I can’t tell you who won what other than John Force won Top Fuel Funny Car for the first time at Lucas Oil Raceway in about 15 years.
 What is a drag racing article without mentioning John Force?